wfcommons/WfFormat/README.md

 ## Validator

-WorkflowHub provides a Python-based trace validator script for verifying the syntax of JSON trace files, as well as their semantics, e.g., whether all files and parents IDs refer to valid entries.
+WfCommons provides a Python-based trace validator script for verifying the syntax of JSON trace files, as well as their semantics, e.g., whether all files and parents IDs refer to valid entries.